Maroun al-Ras: Before 2006

 at Yarun, are in the village.
 There is also an architrave with a Greek inscription, in three pieces."

 In the 1945 statistics the population was counted with Saliha and Yaroun, and totalled 1070 Muslims with 11,735 dunams of land, according to an official land and population survey.
 Of this, 7,401 dunams were allocated to cereals, 422 dunams were irrigated or used for orchards, while 58 dunams were built-up (urban) area.

 2006 Lebanon War

 The village was the scene of the Battle of Maroun al-Ras, a major confrontation between the Israeli Army and Hezbollah fighters during the 2006 Lebanon War.
 The village is at an elevation of 911 m, and is strategically important as it overlooks the surrounding towns.
 During the battle, the village was partly occupied by Israel, which claimed it was a stronghold for Hezbollah and one of the launching points for rocket attacks on northern Israel.
 There are reports that control of the village was contested at the time of the ceasefire.
 After-battle reports claimed the IDF troops never fully secured the border area and that Maroun al-Ras was never fully taken.

 2024 Israeli invasion of southern Lebanon

-In October 2024, IDF forces attacked the village as part of its ongoing invasion of southern Lebanon.
+In October 2024, IDF forces operated in the village as part of its invasion of southern Lebanon.
+The Israeli flag was raised, after the victory.